CLICK HERE 👇 TO SELECT CHAPTERS

 MAIN SUMMARY

-The play begins at Mr. John Wright's farmhouse.
-In the beginning of the play, we find all the characters entering Mr. Right's kitchen.
-First, County Attorneys Mr. George Henderson, Mr. Henry Peters, and Mr. Lewis Hale enter the kitchen.
-After all, these three men are Mrs. Peters and Mrs. Hale.
-The condition of the kitchen is dilapidated.
-When they get there, they find everything dilapidated and abandoned.
-There were utensils scattered in the kitchen: a loaf of bread from a box of bread, a pot towel on the table, unwashed dishes under the sink, etc. It seems like it's a sign of unfinished business.
+The play begins at the farmhouse of Mr. John Wright.
+In the beginning, we find all the characters entering Mr. Wright's kitchen.
+Firstly, County Attorney Mr. George Henderson, Mr. Henry Peters, and Mr. Lewis Hale enter the kitchen.
+All these men are followed by Mrs. Peters and Mrs. Hale.
+The condition of the kitchen is completely messy.
+When they reach there, they find everything shabby and abandoned.
+The dishes in the kitchen lay scattered; a loaf of bread was out of the bread box; a dishtowel was on the table; unwashed pans were under the sink, etc. It seems as if it is a sign of incomplete work.

-All the male characters move closer to the fireplace, whereas the women stand at the door.
-The county attorney, Mr. Henderson, examines the things around the kitchen, confirming whether they are touched or untouched.
+All the male characters move near the fireplace, whereas the women stand at the door.
+The county attorney, Mr. Henderson, inspects the things in the kitchen, confirming whether they are touched or not.

-He begins his investigation by asking Mr. Hale a question about the events of the previous day.
-Mr. Hale is the man who first saw Mr. Wright's dead body.
-Mr. Hale explains that he went to Mr. Wright's house to ask about getting a telephone line.
-He met Mrs. Wright sitting on a rocker, moving back and forth.
-She looked quite awkward and nervous as she was pleating her apron.
-She behaved quite strangely with Mr. Hale.
-She informed Mr. Hale of her husband's death with a rope around his neck.
-She said that someone strangled her husband while she was in deep sleep.
-She said that she did not hear anything from her husband during the night.
-Mr. Hale then reported Mr. John Wright's death to Mr. Henry Peters and brought the body to the scene for viewing.
-He even went to fetch the coroner, an officer involved in investigating the suspicious deaths.
-When Mr. Hale spoke to Mrs. Wright about the telephone, she laughed and was scared.
+He starts his investigation with a question to Mr. Hale about the previous day's events.
+Mr. Hale is a person who witnessed the dead body of Mr. Wright at first.
+Mr. Hale relates that he visited Mr. Wright's house to ask about getting a telephone line.
+He met Mrs. Wright sitting on a rocker (a chair), moving back and forth.
+She seemed quite strange and nervous while pleating her apron.
+She strangely behaved with Mr. Hale.
+She informed Mr. Hale about her husband's death upstairs with a rope around his neck.
+She said that someone strangled her husband when she was in her sleep.
+She added that she didn't hear anything from her husband during the night.
+After that, Mr. Hale informed Mr. Henry Peters about the death of Mr. John Wright and brought him to the spot to see the dead body.
+He even went to bring the coroner, an official related to the investigation of suspicious deaths.
+When Mr. Hale talked about the telephone with Mrs. Wright, she laughed and was even scared.

-Mr. Henderson continues to criticise Mrs. Wright's housekeeping skills and dirty towel.
-However, Mrs. Hale and Mrs. Peters support Mrs. Wright being female.
-Both the ladies don't like Mr. Hale's dialogue.
-Mr. Hale says women worry about trifles, or the smallest things.
-Hearing his dialogue, both women come close to each other.
-The men move upstairs in search of evidence.
-Mr. Henderson allows both women to collect items for Mrs. Wright.
-When Mrs. Hale arranges a pan in the kitchen, Mr. Henderson disturbs her act.
-Mrs. Hale does not like Mr. Henderson's act of criticising women.
-Both women take a few clothes for Mrs. Wright from her closet.
+Mr. Henderson keeps on criticising Mrs. Wright's housekeeping skills and a dirty towel.
+But Mrs. Hale and Mrs. Peters support Mrs. Wright being a woman.
+Both women don't like Mr. Hale's dialogue.
+Mr. Hale says that women worry over the trifles.
+Both women came closer to each other after hearing his dialogue.
+The men move upstairs to search for evidence.
+Mr. Henderson allows both women to gather the belongings for Mrs. Wright.
+When Mrs. Hale arranges a pan in the kitchen, Mr. Henderson disturbs her.
+Mrs. Hale doesn't like Mr. Henderson's task of criticising women.
+Both women take clothes for Mrs. Wright from her closet.
+Later on, both women start talking about Mrs. Wright.
+Mrs. Hale relates about Mrs. Wright to Mrs. Peters.

-Later, the two women start talking about Mrs. Wright.
-Mrs. Hale tells Mrs. Peters about Mrs. Wright.
-According to her, Mrs. Wright was a very famous singer thirty years ago and was known as Minnie Foster.
-At that time, she was very beautiful and happy.
-She wore a beautiful dress and sang quite beautifully.
-But her happiness ended after marriage.
-Her husband was a very strict person.
-He did not allow her to join the women's aid.
-After marriage, she mostly wore an apron with a shawl that was hung behind the door.
-Mrs. Hale thinks Mrs. Wright to be an innocent woman who is concerned about the preservation of fruit jars.
-Both women do not believe that Mrs. Wright murdered her husband.
+According to her, Mrs. Wright was a quite famous singer thirty years ago, known as Minnie Foster.
+She was so beautiful and cheerful then.
+She used to wear a pretty dress and sing quite beautifully.
+But, after her marriage, her happiness ended.
+Her husband was a quite strict person.
+He didn't allow her to join women's aid.
+After marriage, she mostly wore an apron with a shawl, which was hung behind the door.
+Mrs. Hale considers Mrs. Wright an innocent woman who worries about fruit preservative jars.
+Both women don't think that Mrs. Wright murdered her husband.

-According to Mrs. Peters, her husband is suspicious of Mrs. Wright.
-He did not believe in the act of Mrs. Wright not waking up in the night when her husband was murdered.
-Mrs. Hale also mentions that her husband found a gun in the house.
-For him, using a rope for murder instead of a gun is highly suspicious.
-Mrs. Hale is concerned about Mrs. Wright, who is in the town's jail.
+According to Mrs. Peters, her husband doubts Mrs. Wright.
+He didn't believe Mrs. Wright's act of not waking up at night during the murder.
+Mrs. Hale even mentions that her husband found a gun in the house.
+It is very suspicious to use a rope for murder instead of a gun.
+Mrs. Hale is worried about Mrs. Wright, who is locked in the town's prison.

-After a while, Mrs. Hale finds a large sewing basket with a quilt.
-When they examine the quilt, they find that the stitches are not stitched well.
-They speculate about Mrs. Wright's nervousness while sewing the quilt.
-When men hear the discussion of women relating to quilts and knots, they laugh and ridicule the trifling actions of women.
-Next, the men go to the barn in search of evidence.
+A bit later, Mrs. Hale finds a large sewing basket with a quilt.
+When they examine the quilt, they find the stitches aren't well-stitched.
+They infer Mrs. Wright's nervousness while stitching the quilt.
+When the men hear women's discussions related to quilts and knots, they laugh and ridicule the trifling tasks of women.
+The men go to the barn to search for the evidence.

-Later, Mrs. Hale finds a beautiful red box in the sewing basket while searching for scissors to fix the stitches made by Mrs. Wright.
-Both are quite surprised to find a dead canary wrapped in silk cloth.
-They get scared seeing the wrung neck of the bird.
-When they hear the men coming back from the barn, they hide the red box between the pieces of the quilt.
-Mr. Henderson then scoffs at the women, asking about the blanket and whether it was knotted or quilted.
-Mrs. Peters replies quite decisively, saying that Mrs. Wright wanted to knot it up.
-Later, the men discuss finding no evidence in the barn.
+Later on, Mrs. Hale finds a pretty red box in the sewing basket while searching for scissors to fix the stitches made by Mrs. Wright.
+Both of them are quite surprised to find a dead canary wrapped in a silk cloth.
+They feel terrified to see the wrung neck of the bird.
+When they hear the sound of men coming back from the barn, they hide the red box among the quilt pieces.
+Mr. Henderson again ridicules the women, asking about the blanket and whether it was knotted or quilted.
+Mrs. Peters answers decisively, saying that Mrs. Wright wanted to knot it.
+The men discuss finding no evidence in the barn.

-Next, the men discuss the rope that was the rope of the house and was used to murder Mr. Wright.
-They again move upstairs to analyse the rope, inch by inch.
+Next, the men discuss the rope, which was the house's rope and was used for murdering Mr. Wright.
+They move upstairs again to make an analysis of the rope, inch by inch.

-Now, both women have received a new piece of information about Mrs. Wright's condition.
-Mrs. Hale says Mrs. Wright was trying to bury her beloved bird in a beautiful red box.
-Mrs. Peters recalls an incident from her past and becomes depressed.
-According to her, she had a beautiful kitten when she was a small girl.
-But a boy brutally killed her kitten in front of his eyes with a hatchet.
-Quite interestingly, she says that if she were bold enough, she would hurt the boy.
-Here, Mrs. Peters' opinion reveals the concept of vengeance.
-The two women try to link the murder of a bird to the murder of Mr. Wright.
-Mrs. Hale concludes that Mr. Wright was a strict man who did not like his wife's singing or even the singing of bird-like canaries.
-After many years of silence in the house, a bird started singing.
-She is sure that Mr. Wright must have killed the bird in anger.
+Now, both women get a new insight into Mrs. Wright's situation.
+Mrs. Hale says that Mrs. Wright was trying to bury her lovely bird in a pretty red box.
+Mrs. Peters recalls an incident from her past and becomes sad.
+According to her, she had a beautiful kitten when she was a girl.
+But a boy killed her kitten brutally with a hatchet before her eyes.
+Quite interestingly, she says that if she had been bold enough, she would have hurt the boy.
+Here, Mrs. Peters opinions reveal the concept of revenge.
+Both women try to connect the case of killing a bird to the murder of Mr. Wright.
+Mrs. Hale concludes that Mr. Wright was a strict man who didn't like his wife singing or even a singing bird-like canary.
+After many years of emptiness in the house, a bird started singing.
+She is sure that Mr. Wright must have killed the bird, being furious.

-Mrs. Peters recounts her own experience of emptiness.
-In the past, she lost her first two-year-old child.
-After the child's death, she spent a hard time without her child.
-But she says the law has to punish the crime.
-Mrs. Hale also remembers Mrs. Wright when she was a singer.
-She feels guilty these days for not meeting Mrs. Wright and supporting her in her needs.
+Mrs. Peters relates her own experience of stillness (emptiness).
+She lost her first two-year-old baby in the past.
+After the death of the baby, she passed her tough time without her baby.
+But she adds that the law has to punish the crime.
+Mrs. Hale also recalls Mrs. Wright as a signer.
+She feels guilty for not visiting and supporting Mrs. Wright in her needs during these days.

-Mrs. Hale sympathises with Mrs. Wright and decides not to tell her about the broken jar of preservatives.
-Mrs. Peters wraps a nice jar of preservatives in a petticoat for Mrs. Wright.
-They don't want to make her upset.
-Mrs. Peters knows that men will laugh at her, upset by the dead canary.
+Mrs. Hale becomes sympathetic towards Mrs. Wright and decides not to tell her about broken jars of preservatives.
+Mrs. Peters wraps a fine jar of preservatives in a petticoat for Mrs. Wright.
+They don't want to make her sad.
+Mrs. Peters knows that the men would laugh at them being upset over the dead canary.

-The men come down and say that they need definitive proof for the culprit.
-Mr. Henderson does not seem satisfied with his investigation.
-He wants to stay there for any other clues to take the case forward.
-Mrs. Peters asked Mr. Henderson to verify Mrs. Wright's belongings that she had taken.
-Mr. Henderson at random verified them by saying that she, too, is bound by the law by being the wife of a sheriff.
-In search of evidence, the sheriff and the coroner go to the window of another room.
-Mr. Hale goes out too.
+The men come downstairs, saying they need definite evidence for the culprit.
+Mr. Henderson doesn't seem satisfied.
+To proceed with the case further, he wishes to stay there for any other clue.
+Mrs. Peters asks Mr. Henderson to verify the belongings of Mrs. Wright, which she has taken.
+Mr. Henderson verifies them randomly, saying that she is also tied to the law as a sheriff's wife.
+The sheriff and coroner move to the other room's window to look for evidence.
+Mr. Hale also goes out.

-Both women hide evidence related to Mrs. Wright.
-Mrs. Peters tries to hide the red box in her bag, but the box is too big.
-She tries to catch the canary, but is unable to touch it.
-Mrs. Hale snatches the box from Mrs. Peters and, upon hearing the sound of the door in another room, puts it in the pocket of her large coat.
+Both women conceal the evidence related to Mrs. Wright.
+Mrs. Peters tries to hide the box in her bag, but the box is too big.
+She tries to catch the canary but cannot touch it.
+Mrs. Hale snatches the box from Mrs. Peters and puts it into her big coat's pocket as she hears the door's sound in the other room.

-The play ends with a conversation between Mr. Henderson and Mrs. Hale.
-Mr. Henderson asks the women sarcastically about Mrs. Wright, saying that she was not going to quilt it.
-But Mrs. Hale defends Mrs. Wright, saying she was about to tie the knot.
+This play ends with the conversation between Mr. Henderson and Mrs. Hale.
+Mr. Henderson asks the ladies sarcastically about Mrs. Wright, saying that she was not going to quilt it.
+But Mrs. Hale defends Mrs. Wright, saying that she was going to tie the knot.

 CLICK HERE 👇 TO READ